Chrinkus/advent-of-code/2017/README.md

 ![Advent of Code 2017 completion stats](../images/FinalStats.png)

 I was able to complete the challenges with my limited C++ knowledge.
 After I complete my introductory text-book I'd like to come back and attempt more effective solutions.

+### Update 2021-10-15

+These solutions are being kept as-is.
+This repo has been consolidated with my main advent-of-code repository.